WHEATON PLAZA

 Montgomery County (Wheaton), Maryland

-Greater Washington's first mega mall was built on an 80-acre parcel, located 11.2 miles northwest of the United States Capitol, in a section of unincorporated Montgomery County known as Wheaton.
-WHEATON PLAZA was developed by Isadore M. Gudelsky and Theodore N. Lerner, under the auspices of Washington-based Lerner Enterprises.
+Greater Washington's first mega mall was built on an 80-acre parcel.
+This was located 11.2 miles northwest of the United States Capitol, in a section of unincorporated Montgomery County known as Wheaton.
+The original developer, Simon Sherman, announced plans for the complex in February 1955.
+Ground was broken on January 21, 1956.

-The super-sized shopping center was designed by Arthur L. Anderson of Washington, DC, with input from Lathrop Douglass and John Bennett.
-WHEATON PLAZA encompassed a whopping 1,100,000 leasable square feet and contained seventy tenant spaces.
+In late 1957, development of the project was assumed by DC-based Lerner Enterprises, a joint venture of Isadore M. Gudelsky and Theodore N. Lerner.
+Their super-sized center was designed by Arthur L. Anderson of Washington, DC, with input from Lathrop Douglass and John Bennett.
+When fully realized, WHEATON PLAZA encompassed a whopping 1,100,000 leasable square feet and contained seventy tenant spaces.
 The first thirteen stores made their debut on February 5, 1960.

-Primary commercial competitors for WHEATON PLAZA were PRINCE GEORGES PLAZA (1959) {6.7 miles southeast, in Hyattsville} and MONTGOMERY MALL (1968) {4.7 miles southwest, in Montgomery County}.
+Major shopping centers in the WHEATON PLAZA trade area included PRINCE GEORGES PLAZA (1959) {6.7 miles southeast, in Hyattsville} and MONTGOMERY MALL (1968) {4.7 miles southwest, in Montgomery County}.
 WHITE FLINT (1977) {2.6 miles northwest, also in Montgomery County} was too upscale to provide any type of rivalry.

 As a keeping up measure, WHEATON PLAZA was enclosed and climate-controlled in 1982.
 As part of the 5 million dollar project, the Center Court fountain was removed, with new seating, interior landscaping, signage and brick flooring installed.
 Several tenants also had new storefronts built.

-4 years later, the mall's first expansion got underway.
+Four years later, the mall's first expansion got underway.
 This added a new South Wing, anchored by a 2-level (179,000 square foot), Arlington, Virginia-based Hecht's.
-The Upper Level of the new wing connected with the retail level of the existing mall.
-The lower level was on the same plane as the service basement and included a small Food Court.
+The upper floor of the new wing connected with the retail level of the existing mall.
+The lower floor, on the same plane as the service basement, included a small Food Court.

 The South Wing addition was completed in October 1987.
-At the same time, a shuttered bowling alley in the Convenience Center was being renovated into a multiplex.
-The Roth Theatres Wheaton Plaza 7 showed its first features on December 25, 1987.
-The multiplex was expanded to 11 screens (by the Loews chain) in 1990.
-It operated as the P & G Theatres Wheaton Plaza 11 for several years.
+At the same time, a shuttered bowling alley in the Convenience Center was being renovated into a movie multiplex.
+The Roth Theatres Wheaton Plaza 7 showed first features on December 25, 1987.
+The theater was expanded to 11 screens -by the Loews chain- in 1990.
+The complex operated as the P & G Theatres Wheaton Plaza 11 for several years.

 WHEATON PLAZA became became rapid-transit-accessible in 1990.
 The DC Metro Wheaton Station opened, as part of the 3.2 route mile Silver Spring-to-Wheaton Red Line Extension, on September 22nd.

 A second renovation and expansion of of the complex had been announced in November 1998.
-This was to include the addition of an unnamed fourth anchor and conversion of the service basement into a second -lower- level of retail.
+This was to include the addition of an unnamed fourth anchor and conversion of the service basement into a retail floor.
 The project was slated to get underway in the spring of 1999, but was delayed for several years.

 Meanwhile, Montgomery Ward had closed, with its building being gutted and renovated into a (240,000 square foot) Target.
 This location opened on July 28, 2002.
-The mall's original basement was refitted as a new Lower Level of fifty retail stores.
-New skylights were installed in what was now the Upper Level, with the Food Court relocated from the South Wing to the Upper Level of the East Wing.
+The mall's basement was refitted as the second retail floor.
+It contained fifty stores.
+New skylights were installed in what was now the upper floor, with the Food Court relocated from the basement of the South Wing up to the upper floor of the East Wing.

 Structural problems with new construction in the north lot delayed completion of the 141 million dollar project.
 After some modifications, the renewed WESTFIELD WHEATON held an official grand opening on November 13, 2005.
 Included along with the remodeling was a freestanding (58,000 square foot) Giant Food, built in the mall's northwest parking area.